Nidhogg

 Sound 8

-Gameplay: The single player is good practice but the real fun lies in multi-player.
+Gameplay: The single-player is good practice, but the real fun lies in multiplayer.

-Graphics: Retro pixel art with smooth animations.
+Graphics: Nidhogg features retro pixel art with smooth animations.

 Summary 8.0 Great